yaybu/yay/docs/resolver.rst

     graph.get("foo").get("baz").get("quix").resolve() == 2

-Things get a bit more complicated when command expression are involved.
+Things get a bit more complicated when command expressions are involved.
 Let's consider the ``if`` operation::

     cond: hello